Algae Plastic Replacement: Unlocking the Potential of A Revolutionary Eco-Friendly Solution

 Algae Plastic Replacement Start-ups

-Several notable companies are at the forefront of transforming seaweed into plastic alternatives, each offering unique solutions and innovations in this emerging field:
+Several notable companies are at the forefront of transforming seaweed into plastic alternatives.
+Each of these offer unique solutions and innovations in this emerging field:

 • Kelpi: Based in the UK, Kelpi leverages the properties of seaweed to create compostable, marine-safe, low-carbon bioplastic packaging.
 Established in 2020, Kelpi is making strides in sustainable packaging solutions.